carlnordlund/Threadle/INSTALL.md

 See README.txt for more information or visit: https://threadle.dev

 Threadle is developed under the so-called MIT License.
-Please read LICENSE.txt before use and/or compiling the source code.
+Please read [LICENSE.md](LICENSE.md) before use and/or compiling the source code.

 This document explains how to compile the Threadle client from source code